Setting up a project

 When you are happy, click Next.

 The 'Select datasets' screen is where you attach datasets to your project.
-You can select from a list of datasets you have already created, or you can create a new dataset by clicking the '+ New dataset' tab which initiates the dataset creation flow.
+You can select from a list of datasets you have already created, or you can create a new dataset by clicking + New dataset which initiates the dataset creation flow.
 Identify the datasets you would like to incorporate and click the Add button to attach them.
 Attached datasets will appear in a list on the right.

 The 'Select ontology' screen is where you specify your label structure (also called an ontology).
 Encord offers support for objects and frame level classifications, all with arbitrarily deep nested attributes.